makyo/writing/content/commissions.md

     * I edit about 1,000 words an hour
     * Typesetting a project takes me about an hour

     This works out to about $60 USD an hour before taxes.
 Groceries for two weeks for two people is about $250--300 USD.
 A semester of tuition costs $7000.
 My share of the mortgage and utilities is $3000.
+The SFWA word rate is 8¢ per word.